Package Leaflet: Information for the User

 Paracetamol/codeine phosphate hemihydrate

-Read this leaflet carefully before you start taking this medicine, because
+Read all of this leaflet carefully before you start taking this medicine, because it

-Cod-Efferalgan is used in adults and adolescents who weigh 50 kg or more (approximately 15 years old or older) for the relief of moderate acute pain for which the use of ibuprofen or paracetamol as the sole analgesic is not considered appropriate.
+Cod-Efferalgan is used in adults and adolescents who weigh 50 kg or more (approximately 15 years and older) for the relief of moderate acute pain for which ibuprofen or paracetamol alone is not considered suitable.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Cod-Efferalgan.
+Consult your doctor or pharmacist before starting treatment with Cod-Efferalgan.

 Effects on the Central Nervous System

-Treatment with opioids, particularly chronic use, can induce an increase in pain in certain patients.
+Treatment with opioids, particularly with chronic use, can induce an increase in pain in certain patients.

-It is not recommended to consume alcohol during treatment with Cod-Efferalgan.
+Alcohol consumption is not recommended during treatment with Cod-Efferalgan.

 Effects on the Respiratory System

-Opioids cause respiratory depression due to CNS depressant effects.
-The risk of respiratory depression may be increased by concomitant medication use and pharmacogenetic factors.
+Opioids produce respiratory depression due to the depressant effects on the CNS.
+The risk of respiratory depression can be increased by concomitant medication and pharmacogenetic factors.

 Cod-Efferalgan should be used with caution in patients with asthma.